mattlord/Docker-InnoDB-Cluster/README.md

 7. Connect to the cluster via the mysql command line client or MySQL Shell on one of the nodes

+  To use the classic mysql command-line client:

   ```docker exec -it mysqlgr1 mysql -hmysqlgr1 -uroot -proot```

   There you can view the cluster membership status from the mysql console:

   ```SELECT * from performance_schema.replication_group_members;```

-  Also, you can connect from MySQL shell:
+  To use the MySQL shell:

   ```docker exec -it mysqlgr1 mysqlsh --uri=root:root@mysqlgr1:3306```